ilya0/Project-4/README.md

 ## Major Issues

-- no live seaches that are easily accessible to the public
-- 100 limit on twitter searches
-- lots of trash on twitter searches
-- hard to parse good artist info
-- shares are volentary, data is not accurate
+- SVG is oversized
+- Maybe some more styling
+- dynamic pull backend

 ## Future upgrades
-- styling
+- More styling
 - fire hose update from twitter
 - further refinement of the sort logic
 - graph sorting
 - dynamic chart changing

+Updates:
-Updating Jan 12 2017
+Jan 15 2017

 ## Authors